Optimal Control For Anti-Abeta Treatment in Alzheimer's Disease using a Reaction-Diffusion Model: Conclusion

-In conclusion, this study underscores the potential of integrating mathematical modeling, optimal control theory, and advanced numerical methods to refine therapeutic strategies for neurodegenerative diseases.
-Future work could extend this framework to incorporate additional biomarkers, such as tau protein, and explore multi-objective optimization to further enhance treatment efficacy and safety.
-By bridging the gap between theoretical modeling and clinical application, our approach contributes to the ongoing efforts to combat AD and improve patient outcomes.
+In conclusion, this study underscores the potential of integrating mathematical modeling, optimal control theory, and clinical imaging data to refine therapeutic strategies for neurodegenerative diseases.
+By bridging the gap between theoretical modeling and clinical application, our personalized, data-driven framework provides a powerful tool for designing safer and more effective treatment protocols.
+Future work will extend this framework to incorporate additional biomarkers, such as tau protein, and explore multi-objective optimization to further enhance treatment personalization for Alzheimer's disease.